BbMobile/GottaGo/README.md

 **Want to hack on GottaGo?**

-The Node.js code is in the root of the repo, and the Arduino code is at `arduino/gotta_go/gotta_go.ino`.
+Node.js code is in the root of the repo.

-* The Node.js code can be deployed to the app server, where a `gottago` service is running Node.js via [forever](https://github.com/nodejitsu/forever)
+* The Node.js code can be deployed to the app server and run with [forever](https://github.com/nodejitsu/forever) or just by doing `node app.js`
+* MongoDB must also be running on the app server for event logging and analytics

+Arduino code is at `arduino/gotta_go/gotta_go.ino`, and can be uploaded via the Arduino IDE.

+* Adjust the MAC address and floor for each Arduino you install
-* The Arduino code can be uploaded to the wall-mounted Arduino via USB, and HTTP requests are logged via the Serial Monitor in the Arduino IDE
+* HTTP requests are logged via the Serial Monitor in the Arduino IDE